Worteks/ldapcon2019-llng-workshop/README.md

         'exportedHeaders/fd.example.com' 'Auth-User' '$uid'
 ```

-You can see in the commande that we create a default rule to allow every authenticated user (`accept`) and we also provide a rule to catch the logout URL and disconnect users from the WebSSO (`logout_sso').
+You can see in the command that we create a default rule to allow every authenticated user (`accept`) and we also provide a rule to catch the logout URL and disconnect users from the WebSSO (`logout_sso').
 The last line set the exported header (`Auth-User`) and which session value will be set in (`$uid`).

 To clear configuration cache, restart Apache:
 ```